 It stopped me, as they say, in my tracks.
 I had gotten so used to standing alone, and SO used to seeing this position as a negative thing, a sign of my many deficits and shortcomings.
 Wherever I went in my career, it seemed that it was just a matter of time before I became the resident misfit.
 While I didn’t like the way it felt to be different, belonging to something I didn’t believe in was something I liked even less.
 As I left the session with my client that day, and in the days and weeks after, I realized that it is OK to stand alone for a while.
 Underdogs always do.
 And it is the only way that change will happen.

 And while I loved the students and families with whom I was working, I felt a nagging pull to take another look at how I might better affect positive change in schools on a larger scale.
-I knew too many students who were in middle school and barely reading, and too many educators who promised to provide access and opportunities, but did little to move the needle on student achievement.
-Schools are where all kids go, and I wanted to do something more to make them better serve the needs of all students.
-An opportunity came across my path to work with a small charter school in Minneapolis, serving as a part-time, mostly virtual instructional coach in the area of literacy.
-And with that opportunity, Underdog Educational Support Services was born.
+I knew too many students who were in late elementary and middle school and barely reading, and too many educators who promised to provide access and opportunities, but felt helpless to truly “move the needle” on student achievement.

 So here I am, writing this.
 And even though I am scared, and even though I still feel alone, I will keep speaking up for what I believe in.
 I will keep challenging the parts of the system that are broken.
 I will keep putting what students need before what people with power want education to look like.
 I will continue to believe that with education, all things are possible.
 And like all true Underdogs, I will find a way to break through.
 Won’t you join me? add another page.